asreview/asreview-covid19/README.md

 To help combat the COVID-19 crisis, the ASReview team released an extension that integrates the latest scientific datasets on COVID-19 in the ASReview software.

 ## CORD-19 dataset
 The [CORD-19 dataset](https://pages.semanticscholar.org/coronavirus-research) is a dataset with scientific publications on COVID-19 and coronavirus-related research (e.g. SARS, MERS, etc.) from PubMed Central, the WHO COVID-19 database of publications, the preprint servers bioRxiv, medRxiv and arXiv, and papers contributed by specific publishers (currently Elsevier).
 The dataset is compiled and maintained by a collaboration of the Allen Institute for AI, the Chan Zuckerberg Initiative, Georgetown University’s Center for Security and Emerging Technology, Microsoft Research, and the National Library of Medicine of the National Institutes of Health.
-The full dataset contains metadata of 60K publications on COVID-19 and coronavirus-related research.
+The full dataset contains metadata of >60K publications on COVID-19 and coronavirus-related research.
 The CORD-19 dataset is updated weekly.

 The most recent version of the dataset can be downloaded here:
 [https://ai2-semanticscholar-cord-19.s3-us-west-2.amazonaws.com/latest/metadata.csv](https://ai2-semanticscholar-cord-19.s3-us-west-2.amazonaws.com/latest/metadata.csv).
-All versions are archived on [Zenodo](https://doi.org/10.5281/zenodo.3715505).
+Older versions are archived on [Zenodo](https://doi.org/10.5281/zenodo.3715505).

 ## COVID19 preprints dataset
 The [COVID19 preprints dataset](https://github.com/nicholasmfraser/covid19_preprints) is created by [Nicholas Fraser](https://github.com/nicholasmfraser) and [Bianca Kramer](https://github.com/bmkramer), by collecting metadata of COVID19-related preprints from over 15 preprint servers with DOIs registered with Crossref or DataCite, and from arXiv.
-The dataset contains metadata of 7K preprints on COVID-19 and coronavirus-related research.
+The dataset contains metadata of >8K preprints on COVID-19 and coronavirus-related research.
 The COVID19 preprints dataset is updated weekly.

 The most recent version of the dataset can be downloaded here (csv):
 [https://github.com/nicholasmfraser/covid19_preprints/blob/master/data/covid19_preprints.csv](https://github.com/nicholasmfraser/covid19_preprints/blob/master/data/covid19_preprints.csv).